Frequently Asked Questions

 I've already graduated and would like to add Communications as a major.
 Do I have to start all over again?

 Students who have already graduated do not need to complete another 120 credit hours.
 They only need to complete the requirements of the CMST major.
 It is best to seek the advice of the program coordinator as to how best to add CMST as a major.
 Courses already completed by a graduate, and appearing on Tables 1 and 2 of the list of approved courses, may be used to fulfill the requirement of the CMST major.
+See regulations in the calendar for further credentials.

 What is the difference between Table 1 and Table 2 courses?

+Note that this is relevant if you began your program before September 2018 when the revised program takes effect, and you are following the old program.
 Table 1 courses are considered 'core courses' because the content of these courses are considered to be vital for CMST majors and provide broad knowledge and skills development that every graduating CMST should have.

 Table 2 courses provide background knowledge and skills that are important to graduating CMST students.
 However, these courses are more specialized and their inclusion in a program depends on the goals of the individual graduate.
 Table 2 courses emphasize the questioning and analysis of media and technology, prioritize how communication relates to social and cultural practices, and/or focus on the mass circulation of ideas and values about culture.